TurakhiaLab/TWILIGHT/docs/index.md

 !!!Note
     Default options in `workflow/config.yaml` will be used if the configuration is not specified.
 You can also modify `workflow/config.yaml` to set your options.

 !!!Note
-    For people who install TWILIGHT via Conda, please replace the executable path `"../build/twilight"` with `"twilight"` in `workflow/config.yaml`.
+    For users who install TWILIGHT via Conda, please replace the executable path `"../bin/twilight"` with `"twilight"` in `config.yaml`.
+Feel free to switch to a more powerful tree tool if available, such as replacing `"raxmlHPC"` with `"raxmlHPC-PTHREADS-AVX2"` for better performance.

 #### **Run TWILIGHT iterative mode**
 1. Enter into `workflow` directory
 ```bash
 cd $TWILIGHT_HOME/workflow
 ```
-2. Update the `workflow/config.yaml` file
+2. (optional) Update the `workflow/config.yaml` file
 In addition to command line options, `workflow/config.yaml` provides additional options for functionalities in TWILIGHT and substitution models for tree inference tools.
 See `workflow/config.yaml` for more details.
-!!!Note
-    For users who install TWILIGHT via Conda, please replace the executable path `"../bin/twilight"` with `"twilight"` in `config.yaml`.
-Feel free to switch to a more powerful tree tool if available, such as replacing `"raxmlHPC"` with `"raxmlHPC-PTHREADS-AVX2"` for better performance.
 3. Run
     * Usage syntax
     ```bash